Instructions for Form 4255 (12/2024)

 Enter the credit base (cost or other basis) that you used to figure the original credit.

 If section 49(a)(1) applied to the property and there was a net increase in nonqualified nonrecourse financing with respect to the property in previous tax years, enter the credit base you used to figure the original credit, reduced by the amount of that net increase.
 If there was a net decrease in nonqualified nonrecourse financing with respect to the property in previous tax years, enter the credit base you used to figure the original credit, increased by the amount of that net decrease.
-For more details, see the instructions for Part II.
+For more details, see the instructions for Section C.

 Line 3.

 If section 49(a)(1) didn’t apply to the property, enter -0-.
 If section 49(a)(1) applied to the property, enter the net change in nonqualified nonrecourse financing related to the property during the tax year.
 Enter a net increase in nonqualified nonrecourse financing as a positive number.
 Enter a net decrease in nonqualified nonrecourse financing as a negative number.
-For more information about section 49, see the instructions for Part II.
+For more information about section 49, see the instructions for Section C.

 Line 4.